 The jeopardy of using a standard analytical solution such as a scale-based approach (where consumers range a choice on a scale of 1 to 10) is that all answers tend to end up in the same range of satisfaction or dissatisfaction—say for instance, the biggest problem ends up scoring 58% while the smallest problem ends up scoring 53%.
 These aren’t statistically different numbers, and a brand team can end up with thirty choices having relatively the same score.

 In the early stages when market needs are still being identified, using a sophisticated priority scoring approach can better determine the features or benefits that will resonate with consumers.
 One of the elements in The Radius Priority Scoring approach is called MaxDiff, and is used to help brands across all categories evaluate the importance of needs.
 That importance is then combined with evaluations of satisfaction and frequency, and delivered through a single matrix that clearly indicates the relevant solutions that could meet consumer needs.

-In Part 2 of this series, we’ll outline how to optimize the product and portfolio with an eye toward eliminating any cannibalization from new products.
+More on Advanced Analytics: Choosing the right choice model for your brand’s growth outlines how to optimize the product and portfolio with an eye toward eliminating any cannibalization from new products.

 Want to discuss the right approach for your business issue?